AdobeDocs/commerce-operations.en/help/performance/application-server.md

 Complete the following tasks before deploying Application Server on Cloud Starter:

 1. Confirm that Adobe Commerce is installed on Commerce Cloud using Cloud Template version 2.4.7 or higher.
-2. Ensure that all your Commerce customizations and extensions are compatible with Application Server.
+1. Ensure that all your Commerce customizations and extensions are compatible with Application Server.
-3. Confirm that the `CRYPT_KEY` environment variable is set for your instance.
+1. Confirm that the `CRYPT_KEY` environment variable is set for your instance.
 You can check the status of this variable on the Cloud Project Portal (Onboarding UI).
-4. Clone your Commerce Cloud project.
+1. Clone your Commerce Cloud project.
-5. Rename `application-server/.magento/.magento.app.yaml.sample` to `application-server/.magento/.magento.app.yaml` and adjust settings in .magento.app.yaml if needed.
+1. Rename `application-server/.magento/.magento.app.yaml.sample` to `application-server/.magento/.magento.app.yaml` and adjust settings in .magento.app.yaml if needed.

->[!NOTE]
->
-> Ensure that all custom settings you may have in root `.magento.app.yaml` appropriately migrated to `application-server/.magento/.magento.app.yaml`.
-Once `application-server/.magento/.magento.app.yaml` file added to your project you should maintain it in addition to the root one.
-> For example, in case you need to [configure rabbitmq](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq) or [manage web properties](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/app/properties/web-property) you should add same configuration to `application-server/.magento/.magento.app.yaml` as well.

-6. Uncomment the following route's configuration in the `project_root/.magento/routes.yaml` file to redirect `/graphql` traffic to the Application Server.
+1. Uncomment the following route's configuration in the `project_root/.magento/routes.yaml` file to redirect `/graphql` traffic to the Application Server.

    ```yaml
    "http://{all}/graphql":